thetrime/knock-knock/README.md

 - Use the public, rather than private key
 - See if I can get this working inside the devcontainer.
 There are potentially just permission problems holding it up.
+- Consume the rehydrated keys rather than the frozen ones.
+This seems safe enough now.
+They can always be regenerated from the decryptor if necessary
+- Periodically save the rehydrated keys.
+This is a bit more tricky because we only want to save keys from a few hours ago, and we do not generally keep enough keys around for this

 # How the BLE advertisement corresponds to the advertised key